By: Team SErebros Since: Aug 2019 Licence: MIT

 |

-instance is created by the AppManager
+A new GameTimer instance is created by the AppManager for every Card of a Game.

-provides information regarding the duration in which the GameTimer
+The AppManager provides information regarding the duration in which the GameTimer should run for, and whether

-are enabled.
+Hints are enabled.

 -

-component first registers callbacks with theAppManager
+UIcomponent first registers callbacks with theAppManager. -

 When a Game is started,

-instance for the first Card. -
+AppManagerinitializes aGameTimerinstance for the first Card. -

 Periodically, the